Qilu-Yuan/Stringlike-cooperative-motion/README.md

 # Stringlike-cooperative-motion

-the calculating of the stringlike cooperative motion is shown in the cooperative_motion.py directory
+the calculating of the stringlike cooperative motion is shown in the **cooperative-motion** directory

-the fit of the string model is shown in the string_model_fit directory
+the fit of the string model is shown in the **string_model_fit** directory

 # cite
 ## If you use this code in your research, please cite the following paper: